TheQuib/thequib.github.io/content/post/100-days-of-homelab/index.md

  - [ ] Making a good [and secure] mix between local and cloud-hosted services by use of cloudflare DNS under a single domain
  - [ ] SSH Key *everything*
  - [ ] Set up IPMI port on Proxmox host
+ - [ ] Run updates on all servers
+ - [ ] Take a dive into Jekyll and other static site generators (as I primarily use Hugo)